sangoma-returns/BFT-features/bitfrost-documentation.md

 #### 3.3.4 Scope and Behavior

 - Exit conditions are evaluated continuously while the trade is active
-- Once triggered, exit execution is handled independently of the original entry strategy
+- Once triggered, exit execution is handled independently of the original entry strategy.

 ### 3.4 Scale Orders